 How the Program Works

-Over the past 30 years, several Norma Seibert Scholarship recipients have gone on to become accomplished, professional artists and their work has been featured in many galleries and museums all across the Northwest and beyond.
-A few have been asked to provide a set of prints as the professional artist featured in our Norma Seibert Scholarship Program.
+Now a tradition that has continued for more than 30 years at OSU, the Norma Seibert Scholar ship has supported many students who have gone on to succeed in careers as professional artists and whose work has been featured in galleries and museums across the Northwest and beyond.
+In some cases, these alumni have come full circle.
+Several past recipients have been asked to provide prints as the professional artist featured in our Norma Seibert Scholarship Program.

 Becoming a Patron